Poly-Ground in Houston, TX

 POLY-GROUND® offers a highly conductive select backfill system that incorporates setting and grounding poles in one easy-to-use application.
 Located in Houston, TX, Utility Structural Systems sets your poles quickly with the grounding enhanced polyurethane backfill system.

-- Increases the area in which electrical energy can use the Earth's crust, so the electrical system operates more efficiently and with less
+- Increases the area in which electrical energy can use the earth's crust, so the electrical system operates more efficiently and with less maintenance

 - Supplies you with a proven water-insensitive, conductive backfill system